 Expensive repair expenses will continue (CAT technician visit minimum: $3,000 because of our location).

 Existing generators (2013 models) cannot be remotely monitored or adjusted.

-Long-term costs are projected at $650,000+, continuing the cycle of debt.

-Generators paid down to $450,000 but the cost of one rebuild has brought that generator back to square one, without the new generator
+Generators paid down to $450,000 but the cost of one rebuild has brought the book value of that generator back to $600,000, without getting anew generator

-Numerous proposals have been reviewed over the years; the Altris proposal is the most viable and cost-effective, with a large interest in area investment.
+Several proposals have been reviewed over the years; the Altris proposal is the most viable and cost-effective, with a large interest in area investment.

 Solar will reduce costs over time, though not immediately.